 Due Diligence Before Owning a Franchise

-Speaking with a franchise consultant is just one part of the due diligence that you have to do before owning a franchise.
-Other important parts of the due diligence process include discovery day and franchisee validation.
+In addition to speaking with a Franchise Consultant, other important parts of the due diligence process include discovery day and franchisee validation.
 Entrepreneurs who want to open a franchise are invited to a franchisor's discovery day if they have what it takes to buy a business.
 During this event, which usually takes place at the franchise business’ corporate headquarters, you can question the franchisor and other leadership team members.
 Ask a few specific questions in order to get the most out of the experience.

 Franchisee validation is also a good way to finalize your decision to own a franchise.
 As a prospective franchise owner, you can ask questions to existing franchisees in the system.
 The questions that you ask them should be thought-provoking and asked several times to get a good sense of how a franchise business really works.
 If you still believe that owning a franchise will beat you and the franchisor after this process, then go all-in and follow the system.